Why Income Protection Might Be a Better Choice Than Workers Compensation

 If you are self-employed or a casual worker without access to sick leave or paid time off, income protection insurance becomes even more critical.
 It replaces the income you would lose due to an illness or injury, ensuring you can still manage your financial obligations.

-When you have debts are financial obligations
+When you have debts and financial obligations

 If you have major financial obligations such as a mortgage or rent, car loans, or credit card debt, income protection insurance can help you stay on top of your repayments.
 It provides a financial buffer, reducing the risk of defaulting on your loans and potentially facing financial difficulties.
+According to the Australian Bureau of Statistics (ABS), 66% of Australian households own their home, either outright or with a mortgage.
+This high rate of homeownership shows the importance of income protection insurance.
+For homeowners, maintaining mortgage payments is crucial to avoid financial distress or even foreclosure in the event of an unexpected illness or injury.

 When you work in a high-risk occupation